Advice

 Choosing your Tampa Bay wedding venue is one of the biggest decisions you'll make for your wedding day as it sets the tone for the atmosphere, can dictate which vendors you hire, and takes up half your budget, so it's important to select one that is the perfect match.

-One of the biggest mistakes we see couples make is to inquire with lots of venues, then get completely overwhelmed by the options, emails, and follow-ups.
+One of the biggest mistakes we see couples make is to inquire with several venues and then get completely overwhelmed by the options, emails, and follow-ups.

 Take the time to do some due diligence before you hit the send button, and if you are no longer interested in a venue, then kindly reply to let them know (that way, they stop emailing you!)

-We asked our team of wedding experts to share their insight on common mistakes couples make when choosing a wedding venue to give you insight into making a better-informed decision!
+We asked our team of wedding experts to share their insight on common mistakes couples make when choosing their wedding venue to give you insight into making a better-informed decision!

 Mistake #1: Focusing Only on Price